MadBomber/aia/man/aia.1.md

 ## OPTIONS

 `--chat`
-: begin a chat session with the backend after the initial prompt response;  will set --no-output so that the backend response comes to STDOUT.
+: begin a chat session with the backend after the initial prompt response;  will set --no-out_file so that the backend response comes to STDOUT.

 `--completion` *SHELL_NAME*
 : Show completion script for bash|zsh|fish - default is nil